dansinker/twomillion/README.md

     * [Heroku Calculator](https://www.heroku.com/pricing)

 * Content
   * Going to go freelance?
-Reputable rates are (broadly) $250-500 a piece.
+Reputable rates are (broadly) $250-500 per piece.
   * Obviously, there are plenty of places on the internet that pay less.
   * Less can mean free: but have a strategy for how that keeps up (and gets started to begin with).